SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 You are asked to judge the following categories:

 ##### 1. Accuracy: Does the content in the revised version accurately reflect the content of the source text?
 There are three ways, in which accuracy is commonly violated, which can also occurr together:

 * **Misrepresentation**: The revision misrepresents information provided in the original headline
 * **Addition**: The revision includes content not present in the original headline
 * **Omission**: The revision is missing content present in the original headline

 ##### 2. Style: Is the language style of the revised headline appropriate?
 Inappropriate style can manifest in various forms, that can also occurr together:

 * **Grammar**: The revision contains grammar or language errors
 * **Awkward Style**: The revision is grammatical, but unnatural as a news headline or awkward (e.g it involves excessive wordiness or overly embedded clauses)
 * **Inconsistent Style**: The style or tone is inconsistent within the revision (e.g. factual, dry information is paired with sensationalism)

-You can also indicate if a revision differs in tone or emotion compared to the original version.
+If a revision differs in tone or emotion compared to the original version, you can indicate this in a separate checkbox.
 Also, feel free to add comments in the comment field.
 You can even suggest revision improvements, if you can think of a better phrasing (but this is not the main goal of this annotation task)

 ---